 |Turmeric powder||: ½ tsp|

 Clean the Karimeen and keep aside.
 Crush coarsely the onions, garlic and ginger.
 Mix with Chili powder and turmeric and salt and marinate the fish pieces.
 Marinate for 10 – 15 minutes.
 Take a Manchatti (clay pot) or a Kadai and arrange the fish.

 Add the green chili and curry leaves and pour 1 cup water or more to just cover the fish.
 Keep this on the stove and bring to a boil.
-Let it simmer for just two minutes.
+Let it simmer for just four minutes.

-Gently turn to other side and let it simmer for another two minutes.
+Gently turn to other side and let it simmer for another four minutes.
 Add the vinegar and swirl the pot to mix well.
 Turn off the heat, wait for one minute and then add coconut oil.
 Swirl the pot again to mix well.
 The delicious ” Karimeen Thilappichathu” is ready.